Page last updated on August 10, 2020.

 Boyd School of Law Building Protocols

-The William S. Boyd School of Law remains closed to the public until August 3, 2020.
+The William S. Boyd School of Law remains closed to the public.
 Information about Boyd's community legal education courses, law library, and legal clinics is available below.

 - All Boyd community members and visitors must wear face masks in the law school facility.
 Exceptions are permitted for: